ericlee1899/D3-challenge/README.md

 # D3-challenge
-Goal is to make a scatter plot using D3 using the dataset provided.
+Goal is to make a scatter plot using D3 given the dataset provided.